-Division- Computer Systems
+Division-Computer Systems

-- Class 3713 Computer program, application, app, script, or coded system that is new and unique (not merely a file run in a program, such as a 'word document' or a picture drawn in 'Microsoft Paint.'). - Class 3714 Computer presentation (power point, web page/site, animated graphics, etc.). - Class 3715 Single computer system (web server, database server, etc.). - Class 3716 Networked system consisting of two or more computers. - Class 3717 Chip System- a small (4x8", 4x8", 4x8") programmed physical device that accomplishes a specific task.
+- Class 3713 Computer program, application, app, script, or coded system that is new and unique (not merely a file run in a program, such as a 'word document' or a picture drawn in 'Microsoft Paint.'). - Class 3714 Coded website built entirely by the 4-H member (not using a pre-made template generator such as Wix or Squarespace).
+Items in this class could be coded in HTML, CSS, Javascript, Wordpress, or other web-based programming languages or platforms. - Class 3715 Microcontroller or microcomputer application-a small circuit board that is programmed to accomplish a specific task (projects built and programmed using Raspberry Pi, Arduino, etc.)